 The Gardenia Hall Ghost

-However, by 1978, more and more tabloid-style recognition was befalling the lab as Dr. Taff now began using intuitive ESP-style methods in diagnosing medical or psychological ailments.
+By 1978, more and more tabloid-style recognition was befalling the lab as Dr. Taff now began using intuitive ESP-style methods in diagnosing medical or psychological ailments.
 The administration had enough, and the lab was then permanently closed.
 Not surprisingly after the closing of a lab of this nature, people began speaking of a haunted spot on campus within their own midst.
 Gardenia Hall is a normal residential complex that’s as bustling and ordinary as any university dormitory, but late one evening a maintenance worker spotted a tall and dark shadowy figure lumbering down the hall with a spectral flow.
 It wasn’t until another maintenance worker and some students stepped forward to say they had witnessed the same shadow man as well that the legend of the Gardenia Hall Ghost was born.
-Sidled up to the hall is a breezeway that many people have claimed to hear bizarre noises in the dead of night with nobody around to commit them.
+Sidled up to the hall is a breezeway that many people have claimed to hear bizarre noises in the dead of night with nobody around to make them.

 The Haunted Sound Stage 3 of UCLA